imranmollajoy/rss-reader/The Verge/The best small updates Apple didn’t mention at WWDC.md

 GIF: Wes Davis / The Verge

-Bilingual people might be pleased to hear that in the iOS 18 beta, you can type in two languages at once without toggling between them again and again by tapping the wireframe globe on the iOS keyboard and picking the new language.
-It takes some setup under iOS keyboards language settings (Settings &gt; General &gt; Keyboard &gt; Keyboards &gt; Add New Keyboard), but the change will stop bad autocorrect results just because you want to type a quick couple of words of Spanish in an otherwise English text!
+Bilingual people might be pleased to hear you can type in two languages at once in the iOS 18 beta without toggling between them again and again by tapping the wireframe globe on the iOS keyboard and picking the new language.
+It takes some setup under the iOS keyboard language settings (Settings &gt; General &gt; Keyboard &gt; Keyboards &gt; Add New Keyboard), but the change will stop bad autocorrect results just because you want to type a couple of words in Spanish in an otherwise English text!

 ### A new way to see (with the iOS flashlight app)

 Remember the Action Button picker that came with the iPhone 15 Pro?
-While not quite so over the top, in the iOS 18 betas, people found that tapping the flashlight icon brings down a similarly fun little animation of a flashlight that you can swipe vertically to raise and lower luminance.
+While not quite so over the top, people found that tapping the flashlight icon in the iOS 18 betas brings down a similarly fun little animation of a flashlight that you can swipe vertically to raise and lower luminance.
 You can also slide your finger left and right to adjust the actual shape of the beam!
 It only works with the iPhone 15 Pro phones, though, as they have a special flash not found on other iPhones.

 ### Easier widget customization